-The findings of the performance audits are reported in the Auditor General's Report to the House of Assembly on Reviews of Departments and Crown Agencies.
+The findings of the performance audits are reported in the Auditor General's Report to the House of Assembly on Audits of Departments and Crown Agencies.

-Performance audits also result in recommendations which are designed to improve processes and overall performance in the delivery of public services, and in the management of public money and other resources.
+Performance audits also result in recommendations, which are designed to improve processes and overall performance in the delivery of public services, and in the management of public money and other resources.
 It is important that Government carefully consider these recommendations and take appropriate action.
 Therefore, we monitor the extent to which Government implements our recommendations.
-We commence monitoring of recommendations approximately two years after a recommendation has been made and will continue to monitor recommendations until they are fully implemented, otherwise resolved or the entity's position is such that further monitoring would be of no benefit, for a maximum period of four years after a Report is published.
+We monitor the status of implementation of recommendations from each Report approximately three years after the recommendation has been made.
 We report the status of the implementation of recommendations annually in the Update on Prior Years' Recommendations.